RomlinGroup/Flatpack/README.md

 Welcome, brave explorer!
 We are still in stealth mode (of sorts), but we are glad you found us.

-Flatpack is an open-source project built around micro language models, ranging from 10 million to 10 billion parameters, in standardised flatpacks (FPKs).
-It started as a way to improve our internal process of working with artificial intelligence (AI) and machine learning (ML) but pivoted to become a decentralised and open-source platform entirely dedicated to micro language models and model compression for hyperautomation.
+Flatpack is an open-source project centred around micro language models, with parameter ranges varying from 10 million to 10 billion.
+These models are contained within standardized flatpacks (FPKs).
+Initially, the project aimed to enhance our internal working process with artificial intelligence (AI) and machine learning (ML).
+However, it has now evolved into a decentralized and open-source platform dedicated to micro language models and model compression for hyperautomation.

 ## Elevator pitch